Are you considering a career in massage therapy in Florida and do not know the regulations or requirements?

 Required CE Courses

-Applicants will need show proof of completion of (10 Hours FL Law and Rules) from a Florida Board-approved provider if not completed during massage training.
+Applicants will need show proof of completion of (10 Hours Florida Law and Rules) from a Florida Board-approved provider if not completed during massage training.

 What happens after you apply for a license?

 After you apply for your massage therapy license, you will receive a Florida File Number.

 After the Florida Board of Massage receives your school transcript, your exam scores, and any other materials you may need to provide, the Florida Board of Massage will automatically issue your license.